buffup/GolangTechTask/README.md

 **Please do not spend more than 5 hours on this task**, as this would not be respectful of your time.

+**Please do not submit work as a PR as these are publicly visible**

 ## Task

 In this repo is a small application with the following endpoints already implemented: